 Because you can make your pin boards public, you can also use the pictures to show friends how to find your house.
 You can show them pictures of landmarks used for navigation.

-“Turn right at this gas station” and show a picture of the exact gas station they need to turn at.
+For Example: “Turn right at this gas station” and show a picture of the exact gas station they need to turn at.
 This is literally the next best thing to being in the car with the person.
 It can also be used for getting an image of what something will look like; at the projects end, before even starting!

-If you are going to refurnish a room; then you can put pictures of everything you will put in the room onto a pin board and see all of the things right next to each other.
+For Example: If you are going to refurnish a room; then you can put pictures of everything you will put in the room onto a pin board and see all of the things right next to each other.

 This will let you see how the colors match and how each piece of furniture and each picture on the wall will look, next to each other.